 I am passionate about psychoanalysis and, of course, it’s origins in Sigmund Freud.
 Many of his concepts are as applicable today as they were 100 years ago.
-My PhD thesis explores social media and the similarities to religion in terms of the role it plays and its impact using a Freudian theoretical approach.
+My doctoral thesis explores social media and the similarities to religion in terms of the role it plays and its impact using a Freudian theoretical approach.
 SFU gives me the infrastructure to pursue my professional and personal ambitions.

 Lena Feygin, Russia, USA

 I have 20 years of experience in psychological, therapeutic and coaching services, as well as education, and communication.
 I have spend more than half of my life dedicated to the development of psy-to-nomics methodology and its implementation in a variety of settings, from educational to corporate, and in individual use.
 The best part of it all is a positive impact these changes create in lives of others.

 In 2018 I have established the Relationships Research Institute which was conceived as a thought back in 1998.
 It has gone through many iterations of its existence and is finally coming to life as a consolidated foundation and a home to scientist and others interested in everything relationships.
 We examine, through various instruments, relationships and communications – relationship with oneself (our take on food and sport, on health related matters), with children, significant others, family members, friends, society and life in general.
 We do this by observing and examining not only trivial behavioral patterns, but also through psychogenetic research by finding connections between our genetic markers and personality traits.